mannsn/intro-to-programming-2026/assignments/Assignment 10 - Open API.md

 - [ ] Check the status of the changes you just made (creating a js folder and the index.js file within, linking the index.js to your html file) by running git status in your terminal
 - [ ] Stage all your changes for commit by running `git add .` in your terminal
 - [ ] Run `git status` again to see how things have changed.
 You should get a response indicating changes staged for commit.
 - [ ] Create a commit message for reference.
 You can use a different message if you wish.
-Run `git commit -m "js added, created footer and skills"`
+Run `git commit -m "added open api page"`
 - [ ] Push these changes to your GitHub repository from your local computer by running `git push`

 ### Submit Assignment